Kr1sYe/lsd_slam/README.md

-A Fork from Kevin Gorges Fork from TUM-Vision LSD-SLAM I tried to get it working on ROS Melodic and Ubuntu 18.04 I also made a small Knowledge Base where I put all the errors and solutions I had: https://hackmd.io/@MrMinemeet/lsdslamKnowledgeBase
+A Fork from Kevin Gorges Fork from TUM-Vision LSD-SLAM I tried to get it working on ROS Melodic, CatKin-Tools and Ubuntu 18.04 I also made a small Knowledge Base where I put all the errors and solutions I had: https://hackmd.io/@MrMinemeet/lsdslamKnowledgeBase